flekschas/regl-scatterplot/paper.md

 # Related & Future Work

-There are a number of related JavaScript packages for rendering scatter plots on the web.
+There are several related JavaScript packages for rendering scatter plots on the web.
 General-purpose visualization libraries like `d3` [@bostock2011d3] or `vega-lite` [@satyanarayan2016vegalite] are broadly useful, but they cannot render datasets with millions of data points due to their reliance on SVG.